numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 To further enhance and optimize your neural network model, you can consider one of a mixture of the following:

-- Increase the training sample size by increasing the `split_percentile`.
 - Alter the architecture by introducing multiple LSTM layers to make the network deeper.
 - Use a higher epoch size to train longer and add more regularization techniques, such as early stopping, to prevent overfitting.
 - Introduce a validation set for an unbiased evaluation of the model fit.
 - Apply batch normalization for faster and more stable training.
 - Tune other parameters, such as the learning rate and hidden layer size.
-- Initialise weights using [Xavier Initialisation](https://d2l.ai/chapter_multilayer-perceptrons/numerical-stability-and-init.html#xavier-initialization) to prevent vanishing/exploding gradients instead of initialising them randomly.
+- Initialize weights using [Xavier Initialization](https://d2l.ai/chapter_multilayer-perceptrons/numerical-stability-and-init.html#xavier-initialization) to prevent vanishing/exploding gradients instead of initializing them randomly.
 - Replace LSTM with a [Bidirectional LSTM](https://en.wikipedia.org/wiki/Bidirectional_recurrent_neural_networks) to use both left and right context for predicting sentiment.

 Nowadays, LSTMs have been replaced by the [Transformer](https://jalammar.github.io/illustrated-transformer/)( which uses [Attention](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/) to tackle all the problems that plague an LSTM such as as lack of [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning), lack of [parallel training](https://web.stanford.edu/~rezab/classes/cme323/S16/projects_reports/hedge_usmani.pdf) and a long gradient chain for lengthy sequences